sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Check job output
 ================

 * To check your job output, browse into the downloaded output directory.
-This includes the "simple.out", "simple.err" files specified in the OutputSandbox:
+This includes the ``simple.out``, ``simple.err`` files specified in the OutputSandbox:

   .. code-block:: bash